MichiganGeologicalSurvey/Michigan-Geological-Survey-Cross-Section-Tool/README.md

 ### **SAMPLE PROJECT**

 We have provided a sample project created from Wellogic water well data as an example of what a completed project, the outputs, and potential layouts look like.
-This project was created using the Project Creation Tool and the Cross-Section Tool (All Steps).
+This project was created using the Project Creation Tool and cross-section files were produced with many of the MGS Cross-Section Tools.
 The project can be found at the Google Drive link [here](https://drive.google.com/file/d/1JNzOIs55Wu8ZSHcnO1A49oCTzS-EoyP7/view?usp=sharing) (Approximate size: 800mb)

 ---